ppzjsb/IGMtemp_calc/README.md

 ---------------------------------------------------------------

-Brief notes on use of the non-equilibrium photoionisation code used in Bolton et al. (2022), MNRAS in press, arXiv:2111.09600
+Brief notes on use of the non-equilibrium photoionisation code used in Bolton et al. (2022), MNRAS, 513, 864

-James S. Bolton,
-Nottingham, 29/03/22
+Bolton, Caputo, Liu & Viel (2022), PRL, 129, 211102

 ---------------------------------------------------------------

+RUNNING THE CODE:

-Compile time options are included in the Makefile.
-Requirements are a C compiler and link to the numerical library used for solving the stiff differential equations for the ionisation balance (SUNDIALS v2.7.0.
-A local build has been provided in this bundle).
+Requirements are a C compiler and the numerical library (CVODE) used for solving the stiff differential equations for the thermochemistry.
+For this, the SUNDIALS v2.7.0 package must be installed.
+Follow the instructions at this link to install the library.

 https://computing.llnl.gov/projects/sundials/sundials-software

-Warning: it may be the case that you need to rebuild your own version of the SUNDIALS/CVODE library to run the code.
-Follow the instructions at the above website.

 To compile the code, at the command line type: make